Solar Panel Cost Guide in Edgewood, NM (2025 Update)

 Let’s take a look at the average cost of solar in Edgewood.

-The average cost of a solar system in Edgewood is 4 per watt.To cover the typical energy needs of the average home in Edgewood, most homeowners require a 5.6-kilowatt system.
+In Edgewood, solar panels cost about 4 per watt on average.To cover the typical energy usage of the average home in Edgewood, most homeowners require a 5.6-kilowatt system.
 Using the figure above, a solar installation costs about $15,528, or $22,205 before the federal solar tax credit of 0 is applied.

 Solar savings over time in Edgewood